-- I.B.1.
+I.B.1.
 The program, with approval of its Sponsoring Institution, must designate a primary clinical site.
+(Core)

+I.B.1.a)

-(Core) - I.B.1.a) The Sponsoring Institution must also sponsor an ACGME-accredited program in psychiatry.
-(Core) - I.B.1.b) Within at least one participating site there should be an ACGME-accredited program in at least one of the following non-psychiatric specialties: family medicine, internal medicine, neurology, or physical medicine and rehabilitation.
+An addiction medicine program will be accredited only if the Sponsoring Institution also sponsors an ACGME-accredited program in at least one of the following specialties: anesthesiology; emergency medicine; family medicine; internal medicine; obstetrics and gynecology; pediatrics; preventive medicine; or psychiatry.
 (Core)